conan-io/conan-center-index/docs/faqs.md

 ## Why are version ranges not allowed?

 Version ranges are a useful Conan feature, find the documentation [here](https://docs.conan.io/en/latest/versioning/version_ranges.html).
-However in the context of ConanCenter they pose a few key challenges, most notably "Build Reproducibility".
+However, in the context of ConanCenter they pose a few key challenges, most notably "Build Reproducibility".

-If consumers tries to download and build the recipe at a later time, it may resolve to a different package version that may not be compatable.
-In order to prevent these types of issues we have decided to only allow exact requirements versions.
+If consumers try to download and build the recipe at a later time, it may resolve to a different package version that may not be compatible.
+In order to prevent these types of issues, we have decided to only allow exact requirements versions.